 Thanks for following up.
 I appreciate your comments.

-I always tell new moms that they most likely won’t get a feel for how easy breastfeeding CAN be until they’ve passed the 6-week mark–that it can easily take that long to establish supply, set a routine, and feel like you have any idea what you’re doing.
+I always tell new moms that they most likely won't get a feel for how easy breastfeeding CAN be until they've passed the 6-week mark--that it can easily take that long to establish supply, set a routine, and feel like you have any idea what you're doing.
 So IMO, two weeks is way too early of a give-up point if you really want to breastfeed.
-At two weeks postpartum, I still feel barely human–it’s not a time I’d choose to make a major decision like discontinuing breastfeeding.
+At two weeks postpartum, I still feel barely human--it's not a time I'd choose to make a major decision like discontinuing breastfeeding.

 I posted this on the site: